 Not packing the punch Dems hoped it would, the Mueller report doesn't fully back Trump being forced to resign.
 However, a huge ego, along with Trump being able to dodge all scandals thrown at him, make it highly unlikely that he will step down willingly.
 Strap in though, as this saga will be long running.

-As of June 10, 2019, now that former Obama VP Joe Biden has jumped into the race, there are 24 Democrat Presidential candidates.
-Unlike the Democratic race four years ago, which was pretty much between Hillary Clinton and Bernie Sanders, the race is much closer now with no clear-cut contender.
+Unlike the Democratic race four years ago, which was pretty much between Hillary Clinton vs Bernie Sanders, the 2020 race is much closer with no clear-cut favorite.

 There are a handful of candidates with a realistic chance of emerging as the Democrat Presidential nominee.
 Below, we discuss some of the top contenders.